mhweber/gis_in_action_r_spatial/_posts/2017-04-18-04-Spatial-Data-In-R-sp.md

 ## Exercise 1
 ### Getting to Know of Spatial Objects

-Handling of spatial data in R has been standardized in recent years through the base package `sp` - uses 'new-style' classes in R that adhere to 'simple features' OGC specification.
+Handling of spatial data in R has been standardized in recent years through the base package `sp` - uses 'new-style' [S4](http://adv-r.had.co.nz/S4.html) classes in R that use formal class definitions and are closer to object-oriented systems than standard S3 classes in R.

 The best source to learn about `sp` and and fundamentals of spatial analysis in R is Roger Bivand's book [Applied Spatial Data Analysis in R](http://www.asdar-book.org/)